Study: Career Satisfaction Insights from 1,200 Massage Therapists

 This research sheds light on career satisfaction among massage therapists.
-However, there are limitation to the study that should be noted.
+However, there are limitations to the study that should be noted.
 Since the majority of the survey respondents are based in the United States and Canada, it's possible the data would look differently if more regions were included in the analysis.

 Additionally, only a limited numbers of variables were analyzed for the impact on job satisfaction.
 Other factors that were not included could significantly affect career satisfaction as well, either positively or negatively.
 Further research is needed to have a more granular level of understanding of work conditions, and the perspective of massage therapists.

 There are many benefits to working in the massage field.
 Therapists have high job satisfaction.
 They are less likely than college students to get into debt to pay for their education.
 In addition, they are able to find a job almost immediately after graduating, earn a competitive wage, and have many employment opportunities to choose from.

 While working as a licensed massage therapist can be very rewarding, the profession poses challenges for some people.
 Ultimately, employers and massage schools must properly educate and train therapists in order to help address these difficulties, remove negative stereotypes, and attract more talented healthcare professionals to this thriving industry.